alexeysp11/delivery-service-csharp/docs/backend/fileservice.md

 [English](fileservice.md) | [Русский](fileservice.ru.md).

-`fileservice` is a backend service that manages file storage and retrieval.
+`fileservice` is a backend service that manages file storage and retrieval in the [delivery service app](../../README.md).

-The backend service responsible for getting and receiving files in the delivery service app is a file transfer service.
-Its possible functionalities include:
-- Uploading files to the server
-- Downloading files from the server
-- Storing files on the server
-- Retrieving files from the server
-- Checking file integrity
-- Handling file permissions and access control

 ## Overall description of the system